wheat32/Armold/AMSP/README.md

-Anything related to the AMSP (Armold Maze-Solving Program) goes in here.
+Anything related to the AMSP (Armold Maze-Solving Protocol) goes in here.